yamireddy04/MindNook-HCJ/README.md

 This application is the prototype system described in the TechRxiv preprint (powered by IEEE).

 > Gabu Sai Yamini Devi. *"A System-Level Framework for Sentiment-Aware Reflective Writing Systems: Modeling Temporal Emotional Patterns with Interpretability and Ethical Safety."* TechRxiv (IEEE Preprint), February 2026.
-DOI: `[your-doi-here]`
+DOI: `10.36227/techrxiv.177274130.07417144/v1`

 **[→ Read the Paper](research/sentiment_aware_framework.pdf)**